 How IoT helps to build Value-Based Healthcare systems

-“The future is now”- Slogan appeared on the screen when Alexander, the main character of the famous film ‘The Time Machine,’ arrived on May 24th, 2030.
-We mention this phrase today because it has never been more accurate, especially in medicine with the case of Value-Based Healthcare.
-The future is now?
-Absolutely, and we can say it is thanks to Facebook.
+“The future is now”The famous slogan appeared on the screen when Alexander, the main character of the film The Time Machine, arrived on May 24th, 2030.
+When it comes to medicine, “value-based healthcare” (VBHC) is the future, and it is here now thanks to social media platforms.

 IoT as a magic assistant

 The Internet of Things (IoT) has offered many possibilities to the world of medicine.
 Ordinary medical devices that are connected to the Internet can collect valuable data and give more control over management processes/treatments.
 As Peter Drucker once said, “if you can’t measure, you can’t manage it.”
 That is precisely what IoT offers to healthcare organizations.
 MYSPHERA’s technology allows for an automatic way to measure system processes in order to improve them.

 MYSPHERA’s advanced IoT process management platform is based on their own Real-Time Location System (RTLS) .
 New RTLS are slowly replacing passive RFID technologies.
 While RFID technologies are cheaper, they require human intervention to register data, therefore always bringing deviations.

 MYSPHERA’s solution collects the location and statuses of people and equipment inside hospitals through Bluetooth sensors and gateways.
 These gateways are installed at fixed points, along with areas where location coverage is needed.
 They utilize Bluetooth Low Energy (BLE) to receive information from patients, hospital staff, or any asset that has been tagged with the sensor.
 Then, they send this information to the system, which integrates perfectly with any HIS or EHR the hospital works with.